Hochfrequenz/pedantic-validator-framework/README.md

 `ValidationManager` instance which is unique for the type of the data structure.
 This instance can register any mapped validators you want to use for your data structure.

+Note that the data structure have to be hashable at least at validation time.
+This is needed for proper error handling.

 ```python
 import asyncio
 from pvframework import ValidationManager, PathMappedValidator, Validator